GrossSBM/sbm/cran-comments.md

 ## Changes in 0.2.1 (minor)

-Sorry to publish a new version just after yhe first release, but it is to correct some random error on CRAN during unitary tests

 * various bug fixes, especially for directed network in simpleSBM, covariates for BipartiteLBM
 * tests for consistency amended to avoid random errors during testthat
 * tests for covariates and directed networks